KristianOellegaard/django-hvad/docs/public/models.rst

 **********************

 Foreign keys pointing to a :term:`Translated Model` always point to the :term:`Shared Model`.
-It is currently not possible to have a foreign key to a :term:`Translations Model`.
+It is not possible to have a foreign key to a :term:`Translations Model`.

-Please note that :meth:`~django.db.models.query.QuerySet.select_related` used on a foreign key pointing to a :term:`Translated Model` does not span to its :term:`Translations Model` and therefore accessing a translated field over the relation causes an extra query.
+Please note that :meth:`~django.db.models.query.QuerySet.select_related` used on a foreign key pointing from a :term:`normal model <Normal Model>` to a :term:`translatable model <Translated Model>` does not span to its :term:`translations <Translations Model>` and therefore accessing a translated field over the relation will cause an extra query.
+Foreign keys from a translatable model do not have this restriction.

 If you wish to filter over a translated field over the relation from a :term:`Normal Model` you have to use